rogerlew/undaqTools/doc/_build/html/_sources/gettingstarted.txt

 to control the range of the x-axis across  all of the subplots.

 The code is smart enough to dynamically adjust its height as additional subplots are specified.
-It also knows to represent time series measures as step functions.
+It also knows to represent CSSDC measures as step functions.
 The method returns a matplotlib.figure.Figure instance.

 Building a timeseries plot::